 Does a student-athlete’s path to college differ from that of a non-athlete’s?

-We discussed this topic with Michele Larson of Knowledge4College during a Facebook Live, and she filled us in about what student- athletes should focus on before they apply.
+We discussed this topic with expert Michele Larson during a Facebook Live, when she filled us in about what student-athletes should focus on before they apply.

 Here’s what she advised…